GreenswayAB/BIRDS/README.md

 ### A set of tools for Biodiversity Informatics in R
 This is the Biodiversity Information Review and Decision Support package for R!
+NB: BIRDS is an acronym.
+This packages is not limited to birds' (Aves) data :smiley:

 This repository hosts an R package that is being developed for systematizing biodiversity data review in order to evaluate whether a set of species observation data is